-The International Convention for the Safety of Life at Sea (hereinafter SOLAS) sets rules for the safety of life in seas and oceans by regulating various topics, such as the construction of ships, safety of navigation, radiotelegraphy, carriage of goods, and lifesaving or safety measures for various types of vessels.
+The International Convention for the Safety of Life at Sea (hereinafter SOLAS) sets rules for the safety of life in seas and oceans by regulating various topics, such as the construction of ships, safety of navigation, radiotelegraphy, carriage of goods, and life-saving or safety measures for various types of vessels.
 The main focus of this convention is the safety of human life in all maritime-related activities.
 Measures set in SOLAS indicate that this convention is forward-thinking in terms of incorporating technological advances with various amendments over time.105

-Chapter V of SOLAS regulates the safety of navigation for all ships on voyages.106 Regulation 10 of Chapter V indicates that ships' routeing systems contribute to the safety of life at sea, the safety and efficiency of navigation and the protection of the marine environment.107
+Chapter V of SOLAS regulates the safety of navigation for all ships on voyages.
+Regulation 10 of Chapter V indicates that ships' routeing systems contribute to the safety of life at sea, the safety and efficiency of navigation and the protection of the marine environment.
+107

-SOLAS, here, recognized IMO as the only international body for establishing and adopting measures on an international level concerning routeing and areas to be avoided by ships.108 IMO may develop guidelines, criteria and regulations on an international level for ships' routeing systems.
-Con-
+SOLAS, here, recognized IMO as the only international body for establishing and adopting measures on an international level concerning routeing and areas to be avoided by ships.
+108 IMO may develop guidelines, criteria and regulations on an international level for ships' routeing systems.
+Contracting states should refer proposals for the adop-